Micky Adams: Port Vale

 Adams was announced as manager of Port Vale in June 2009, having been a late applicant for the post vacated by Dean Glover.
-However "legal complications" meant he would only sign a contract nearly two months later.
+However, "legal complications" meant he would only sign a contract nearly two months later.
 Chairman Bill Bratt stated that Adams' first goal would be to stabilise the club, following the "Valiants" fall from the second tier to near the bottom of the English Football League within ten years.
 He made his first signing on 15 June, bringing in 21-year-old midfielder Tommy Fraser, who had played for Adams at Brighton.
 After confirming the signing of Adam Yates, who was linked to the club before his arrival, Adams signed Doug Loft, who had also played under him at Brighton.
 On 21 July, Adams had appointed veteran striker Geoff Horsfield as player-assistant manager.

 He led the Vale to victory over Championship sides Sheffield United and Sheffield Wednesday in the opening rounds of the League Cup.
-However following a period of three defeats in seven days, Adams decided to place his whole squad on the transfer list, saying of his team's performance: "We looked like a woman who had a big fur coat on but underneath she's got no knickers on."
+However, following a period of three defeats in seven days, Adams decided to place his whole squad on the transfer list, saying of his team's performance: "We looked like a woman who had a big fur coat on but underneath she's got no knickers on."
 It was a controversial move, one that divided opinion among analysts and fans, also bringing the fourth tier club to national attention.
 He later admitted he merely played "a psychological game with them... [and] I don't think they fell for it – I don't think anybody fell for it".
-Three wins – including a League Trophy win over League One Stockport County and a league win at local rivals Crewe Alexandra – and three draws within four weeks saw Adams nominated for the League Two Manager of the Month award for October 2009.
+Three wins – including a Football League Trophy win over League One Stockport County and a league win at local rivals Crewe Alexandra – and three draws within four weeks saw Adams nominated for the League Two Manager of the Month award for October 2009.
 In the January 2010 transfer window he signed winger Lewis Haldane permanently, and took winger Sean Rigg and striker Craig Davies on loan.
 Adams' men stormed into the play-off places for the first time in the season with just two games left to play, following a 2–1 win over champions-elect Notts County.
 Yet with just one point from their final two games, the Vale finished the season in 10th place.